grahamcarman/docs/astro/deployment-metrics.md

 ## Deployment overview

-Each Deployment includes four high-level performance charts about the `default` worker queue which you can view from both the **Deployments** menu and a Deployment's **Analytics** page.
+Each Deployment includes four high-level performance charts about the `default` worker queue which you can view from both the **Deployments** menu and a Deployment's **Overview** page.
 They include:

 - DAG runs
 - Task Instances